zonemaster/zonemaster/docs/public/specifications/test-zones/Address-TP/address01.md

 :------------------------|:------------------------------------------------------------------------------------------------
 OK                       | Globally routable, public address LOCAL_USE_ADDR           | Address part of range used for private networks (loopback, RFC1918, Provider shared, etc.)
-DOCUMENTATION_ADDR       | Address part of range used for documentation purposes.
-NOT_GLOBALLY_REACHABLE   | Address part of any other range listed as not globally reachable
+DOCUMENTATION_ADDR       | Address part of range used for documentation purposes NOT_GLOBALLY_REACHABLE   | Address part of any other range listed as not globally reachable

 Designations are based on the address block ranges from the